enbeec/keepalive/README.md

 ### Backend

-#### Gateway

-I'm going to cheat on AA (as usual for side projects at this scale) and use a combination of Caddy (a single static webpage and basic auth) for authentication and the simplest possible authorization scheme: non-rotating tokens and no shared data.
-The API deployment script will expect `caddy` in your path but all the features I'm using are native and stable in the current major version (2) so no need to vendor it in or anything.

 #### Database

 We're going to use [github.com/peterbourgon/diskv/v3](https://github.com/peterbourgon/diskv) for it's good performance and plaintext persistance.
 This is a little unconventional but we'll also be using the well known [todo.txt](http://todotxt.org/) format (via [github.com/1set/todotxt](https://github.com/1set/todotxt) for storing todo lists.